lesshint/lesshint/README.md

 `78`               | Something is wrong with the config file, most likely invalid JSON.

 These codes were chosen with regards to the [preferable exit codes](http://www.gsp.com/cgi-bin/man.cgi?section=3&topic=sysexits).

+## Linters
+In addition to the linters included with `lesshint`, it's also possible to include custom ones.
+For example to check something team or project specific.

+For more information on using custom linters, see the [user guide](/docs/user-guide/linters.md).

 ## Reporters
 Reporters are small modules that can be used to perform actions with the lint results, for example printing something to the terminal or generate custom reports.